niclash/pony-pi/README.md

 # pony-pi
-Raspberry Pi I/O support library
+Raspberry Pi I/O support library - Only Raspberry Pi3 is tested.
+Earlier Pi versions don't have ARMv8-a, so needs to be different.
+RPi4 probably works, but not tested.

 Pony Language doesn't support Raspberry Pi from the community directly, but it is possible to compile Pony Language compiler to cross-compile to